 - 1. Exhibit List.
 Within the deadlines ordered by the Court, the parties shall email to the Court and opposing counsel a Microsoft Word document listing all exhibits sought to be admitted.
 The list shall contain six columns labeled as follows: (1) "Exhibit Number"; (2) "Description" (of the exhibit); (3) "Authenticity Objection"; (4) "Admissibility Objection"; (5) "Date Identified"; and (6) "Date Admitted."
 The parties shall complete the first four columns, but leave the fifth and sixth columns blank, to be filled in by the Court during trial.
 If a party objects to an exhibit, the objection should be noted in the third and/or fourth columns by indicating the Federal Rule of Evidence that is the basis for the objection and any other authority.
 In civil cases, any objections not made shall be deemed waived, and any exhibits not objected to shall be deemed admissible at trial.
 In general, the Court will rule on relevance and authenticity objections at the time of trial. - 2.
 Exhibits.
 At the start of trial, parties shall also email the Court and opposing counsel (but not file on ECF) an electronic copy of each exhibit sought to be admitted, and in a criminal case, Section 3500 material, with each filename corresponding to the relevant exhibit number (e.g., "GX-1," "PX-1," "DX-1," etc.).
 If files are too large for submission by email, the parties may provide the Court materials via a secure file-sharing link.
+Court time may not be used for marking exhibits.
+Exhibits shall be pre-marked, and if possible, pre-admitted in advance of the Court session.
+Any exhibit offered in evidence should, at the time it is offered, be shown to opposing counsel unless it was provided pre-marked to counsel before the proceeding.

-Parties shall also provide the Court with two tabbed, three-ring binders containing the exhibit list described in Rule V(D)(1), supra, and the pre-marked documentary exhibits, as well as (in criminal cases) Section 3500 material from the Government, in sequential order.
+Parties shall also provide the Court with two sets of tabbed, three-ring binders containing the exhibit list described in Rule V(D)(1), supra, and hard copies of the pre-marked documentary exhibits, as well as (in criminal cases) Section 3500 material from the Government, in sequential order.
 Any exhibits that cannot be provided as a hard copy (e.g., Excel spreadsheets with numerous columns, videos) should be indicated as such using a slipsheet.